RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 <!-- • Studied how contextualized word embedding in NLP models encodes richer affective information compared to static word embeddings. -->

+- Wrote dataloaders for various input datasets to different language models.

-• Demonstrated the utility of such contextualized word embedding in encoding affect information in the few-shot learning scheme.
+- Demonstrated the utility of contextualized word embedding in encoding affect information in the few-shot learning scheme.

 <br>